-POOL AND RELIEF (CLERK CRAFT)
+RELIEF AND POOL (CLERK CRAFT)

-The following rules address how pool and relief clerks are placed on an overtime desired list:
+The following rules address how relief and pool clerks are placed on an overtime desired list:

-- Pool and relief clerks will only be permitted to place their name on the overtime desired list of the pay location where domiciled. - When pool and relief clerks are assigned to units (station or branches) other than where their name is on the overtime desired list, they may be offered overtime, if available, after the overtime desired list is exhausted in that unit. - They may not place their name on that overtime desired list.
+- Relief and pool clerks will only be permitted to place their name on the overtime desired list of the pay location where domiciled. - When relief and pool clerks are assigned to units (station, branches, or other installations) other than where their name is on the overtime desired list, they may be offered overtime, if available, after the overtime desired list is exhausted in that unit. - They may not place their name on that overtime desired list.